 “What the heck is Kushari?”
-Those were my exact words to the VegInspiredchef when he said he wanted to make Vegan Kushari dish.
-So I googled it, and wiki provided me some knowledge.
+Those were my exact words to John when he said he wanted to make a Vegan Kushari dish.
+So I googled it, and wiki provided me with some knowledge.
 In a nutshell, Kushari is a dish of pasta, rice, lentils, spiced tomato sauce, served with garlic vinegar and crispy onions.
 Okay, so you had me with pasta and rice.
-You guys know our love of mixed rice type dishes: bibimbap, taco bowl, fajita bowl, you get the picture, so naturally, a Vegan Kushari is a perfect fit!
+You guys know our love of mixed rice-type dishes: bibimbap, taco bowl, fajita bowl, you get the picture, so naturally, a Vegan Kushari is a perfect fit!

-We have been focusing more on whole grains and weren’t sure we wanted a heavy pasta… So enter Banza!
+We have been focusing more on whole grains and weren’t sure we wanted heavy pasta… So enter Banza!
 A pasta made with chickpeas with just the right pasta texture and matching flavor to work perfectly in our dish.
-It’s egg free, gluten free, and non-GMO Our other brilliant (IMHO) substitution was bulgar.
-The rich flavor and soft texture really complimented the pasta and lentils.
+It’s egg-free, gluten-free, and non-GMO Our other brilliant (IMHO) substitution was bulgar.
+The rich flavor and soft texture really complemented the pasta and lentils.
 We stayed true to the recipe with lentils and a spiced tomato sauce.
-We didn’t have garlic vinegar, so we opted for a splash of red wine vinegar and some garlic powder – a well played and accessible alternative.
-Lastly, we have decided to top it with both crispy onions and dukkah from the America’s test kitchen Vegan for Everybody cookbook.
+We didn’t have garlic vinegar, so we opted for a splash of red wine vinegar and some garlic powder – a well-played and accessible alternative.
+Lastly, we have decided to top it with both crispy onions and dukkah from America’s test kitchen Vegan for Everybody cookbook.
 Voila- perfection!

 There are so many reasons I love this recipe (carbs, carbs, and more carbs), seriously though; it’s a healthy comfort food that can be served as the entree or side dish.
 Even better, there are so many ways this could be switched up by changing out grains and pasta varieties.
 You might wonder why we aren’t too concerned with carbs.
-These are not processed carbs, they are whole grain carbs which provide nutrient dense, fiber filled, benefits.
-And we believe that with a balanced plant-based diet, you can never have too many whole plant foods.
+These are not processed carbs, they are whole-grain carbs that provide nutrient-dense, fiber-filled, benefits.
+And we believe that with a balanced plant-based diet, you can never have too many whole-plant foods.

 Eat More Plants & Live VegInspired!

-**This post is sponsored by Banza; we received free product to try and test in the kitchen.
+**This post is sponsored by Banza; we received free products to try and test in the kitchen.